 Creative Reuse CentersDownload List of Reuse Centers

 FRESH® is an acronym for Fabrics Re-defining Environmental Standards for Hospitality.
-FRESH® fabrics are 100% recycled content - no blends.
-Because of their unique construction, FRESH® fabrics are recyclable.
-We have established a reclamation service, that will transport FRESH® fabrics to a recycling facility, at the end of their lifecycle.
+Having a FRESH® designation means that a fabric has recycled content.
+Because of their unique construction, FRESH® fabrics are also often recyclable.
+We have established a reclamation service, that will transport eligible FRESH® fabrics to a recycling facility at the end of their lifecycle.

 Valley Forge will pick up FRESH® fabrics from the property loading dock and deliver them to one of our fabric recyclers.
 We will select the fabric recycler closest to the property.